-- A. Formalize and standardize the CQI department's role in CFBHN's Recovery Orientation Monitoring (ROM) process.
-This includes creating ROM handouts, report documents and templates for use with the NSPs that are required by the Recovery Management Practices Guidance Document to participate in ROM Reviews. - B. Implement, document, and share with NSPs new procedures established by DCF related to the revised Satisfaction Survey.
+A. Formalize and standardize the CQI department's role in CFBHN's Recovery Orientation Monitoring (ROM) process.
+This includes creating ROM handouts, report documents and templates for use with the NSPs that are required by the Recovery Management Practices Guidance Document to participate in ROM Reviews.